-This graduate program has two tracks that prepare the registered nurse as either a graduate-level nurse educator or family nurse practitioner (Advanced Practice Registered Nurse track).
-The learner-centered coursework emphasizes the application of evidence to clinical or education practice.
+This graduate program prepares the registered nurse as a family nurse practitioner.
+The learner-centered coursework emphasizes the application of evidence to clinical practice.
 The MSN courses provide the nurse with the foundation to practice in an advanced nursing capacity and continue academic study at the doctoral level if desired.
 This program is designed for students who hold a bachelor's degree in nursing and are licensed as registered nurses.
 The online program runs year-round with three trimesters per calendar year.
-Short-term on-campus clinical intensives are required during FNP clinical trimesters 5, 6 and 7.
-Awarded a Master of Science in Nursing degree with specialty Family Nurse Practitioner or Nurse Educator.
+Short-term on-campus clinical intensives are required during the last three trimesters of the program.
+Awarded a Master of Science in Nursing degree with specialty Family Nurse Practitioner.